openstack/heat-templates/hot/software-config/heat-container-agent/README.rst

 Steps to build container image with all container hooks
 =======================================================

+Install the heat-agents repo alongside heat-templates.
+Some file in this directory are symlinks that assume the presence of the heat-agents directory in the same directory as the heat-templates directory.

 Docker build does not work with soft links.
 Therefore, convert all soft links to hardlinks.